How to tie an elastic bracelet knot?

 If you're a beginner and want to start creating DIY costume jewelry, you've come to the right place!
 We've put together a series of videos to give you the keys to learning how to make jewelry.
 With each lesson, we'll share a new technique with you.
 Ready to go?

-It's possibleto make a bracelet without clasps or jewelry clips!
-Elastic bracelets are the easiest and most economical way to start making jewelry.
-That's why lesson no. 1 in our beginner's jewelry training course starts with this technique.
+It's possible to make a bracelet without clasps or jewelry clips!
+Elastic bracelets are the simplest and most economical way to start making jewelry.
+That's why lesson 1 of our beginner's jewelry training course starts with this technique.

-You may be thinking that there's no point in making a tutorial to learn how to make this kind of bracelet, that all you have to do is thread beads onto the wire and tie a knot...
+You may be thinking that you don't need a tutorial to learn how to make this kind of bracelet, that all you have to do is string beads on wire and tie a knot...
 Think again!
 Elastic jewelry looks extremely simple to make, but there are several things you need to know and plan for before you get started.
 Otherwise, your bracelet won't last very long!

 1 - Which elastic bracelet wire?